Landing page conversions are critical to both paid and organic search strategies.

 For these considerations, you’ll also have to learn to integrate your landing pages effectively.

 When structuring your landing page and drawing up headline copy, keep your chosen medium in mind.
 For example, let’s say you’re tying one of your landing pages to a segment of your social media audience.
 In this case, you can assume that most of your users will be on mobile devices, they’ll be looking for fast transactions, and they’re probably plugged into current events.
-Contrast this with a traffic source like referral traffic from a major source of information—these users will likely be in the middle of a major decision, and will have more time to consider their next actions carefully.
+Contrast this with a traffic source like referral traffic from a major source of information—these users will likely be in the middle of a major decision and will have more time to consider their next actions carefully.

 You’re also going to want to match the message of your lead-in closely.
-For paid advertising campaigns, your landing page content should closely match the headline and copy you used in your ad.
+For paid advertising campaigns, your landing page form or content should closely match the headline and copy you used in your ad.
 For other campaigns, you likely used a headline or short sentence to draw people in.
 Whatever the case, you need to keep a degree of consistency, or else your users are going to feel alienated and jarred when they start navigating your page.

 VistaPrint has a great example of message-matching done right.
 Take a look at the process here—a search for “cheap business cards” leads to this prominent advertisement, which promises 500 cards for $9.99.
 Click on the link and you’ll be met with the basic headline “standard business cards,” which matches the query and the ad, along with a price and quantity offer that exactly meets the expectations the ad set up.